-Berkeley Lab staff are volunteering to share their experiences and work in STEM with students and classrooms.
-Through this program we invite students and teachers to meet researchers, ask questions, and get an inside look at STEM professions.
-Recommended for students in grades 6-12.
+Berkeley Lab staff are volunteering to share their experiences in STEM with students and classrooms.
+Through this program, we invite students and teachers to meet researchers, ask questions, and get an inside look at STEM professions.

 Our researchers have expertise in a number of STEM subjects and are excited to connect their research to specific scientific concepts covered in the classroom.
 Learning about the periodic table?
 Hear from our nuclear chemists and particle physicists.
 Studying biology?
 Talk to our researchers at the Joint Genome Institute.
 Allow us to help you connect concepts in the classroom with real-world research.

 Go on a virtual tour with a friendly researcher or an enthusiastic science communicator.
-Virtual tours focus on the multi-million dollar facilities that Berkeley Lab staff support, maintain, and make amazing new discoveries.
-Speak with scientists and engineers as they show off the facilities that shape fundamental research like the Molecular Foundry, Advanced Light Source, and National Energy Research Scientific Computing Center, and Joint Genome Institute.
+Virtual tours focus on the multi-million dollar facilities that Berkeley Lab staff support, maintain, and use to make amazing new discoveries.
+Speak with scientists and engineers as they show off the facilities that shape fundamental research like the Advanced Light Source, Advanced Quantum Test Bed, Joint Genome Institute, Molecular Foundry, and National Energy Research Scientific Computing Center.